cardano-scaling/CIPs/CIP-0164/README.md

   vote in a bundle could have arrived sooner than the last vote in a bundle if it had not been bundled, maximal bundling risks unnecessary increases in latency.
-Some heuristic will balance the overhead decrease and latency increase, such as the client gradually stopps bundling its vote requests as its set of received votes approaches a quorum.
+Some heuristic will balance the overhead decrease and latency increase, such as the client gradually stops bundling its vote requests as its set of received votes approaches a quorum.
-- The server can do the same when bundling vote offers, but it should be more conservative, in case the client is already closer to a quorum than it is.
+- The server can do the same when bundling vote offers, but it should be more conservative, in case the client is already closer to a quorum than the former is.
 - MsgLeiosBlockRangeRequest lets syncing nodes avoid wasting resources on overhead due to the (hopefully) high rate of EBs per RB.
 BlockFetch already bundles its RB requests when syncing, and this message lets LeiosFetch do the same.
-The starvation detection and avoidance mechanism used by Ouroboros Genesis's Devoted BlockFetch variant can be easily copied for MsgLeiosBlockRangeRequest if Ouroboros Genesis is enabled.
+The starvation detection and avoidance mechanism used by Ouroboros Genesis' Devoted BlockFetch variant can be easily copied for MsgLeiosBlockRangeRequest if Ouroboros Genesis is enabled.
 - Recall that the `certified_eb` bit enables the client to correctly predict the total payload size of the valid replies to a MsgLeiosBlockRangeRequest.
 This